monyschuk/LIGridControl/README.md

 Objective C classes in the project implemenet grid visuals and event handling:

-- **LIGridControl** - a grid of cells and dividers.
-In a spreadsheet style layout, LIGridControl is used to represent both the spreadsheet proper and its associated row and column headers.
-LIGridControl defines both a data source and delegate protocol used to populate grid data and modify how that data is displayed within the grid.
+- **LIGrid** - a grid of cells and dividers.
+In a spreadsheet style layout, LIGrid is used to represent both the spreadsheet proper and its associated row and column headers.
+LIGrid defines both a data source and delegate protocol used to populate grid data and modify how that data is displayed within the grid.

 - **LIGridArea** - a cell area that corresponds either to a single row:column pair, or to a range of rows and columns and an associated Objective C object if the area is fixed.

 - **LIGridSelection** - an object used to represent grid selection.
 Grids can have multiply-selected cells and ranges of cells.
 LIGridSelection represents each distinct selection in the control, and has methods used to extend selection or to move it.
 Selection in grids whose cells are all single row:column pairs is a pretty simple matter; but grids with cells that span multiple rows and columns complicate selection logic.
 LIGridSelection encapsulates and abstracts this complication.

 - **LIGridFieldCell**, **LIGridDividerCell** - cells used to display grid cell data and dividers.
-If you want to change the look of LIGridControl, these are the classes you need to work with or possibly subclass.
+If you want to change the look of LIGrid, these are the classes you need to work with or possibly subclass.
 Associated NSControls for each are included in the project mostly as a convenience - you may want to display a cell or divider outside of a grid (in an inspector, for example) and these controls are how you do it.

 Key Event Handling
 ------------------

-LIGridControl defines a block property executed on keyDown: and assigns a default implementation of the block consistent with typical spreadsheet key handling.
+LIGrid defines a block property executed on keyDown: and assigns a default implementation of the block consistent with typical spreadsheet key handling.

 The block initiates editing if an alphanumeric or punctuation character is keyed.
 If the '=' sign is keyed, then a new optional responder method **insertFunction:** is passed through the responder chain.

 At time of writing, the block is implemented like so:

-    __weak LIGridControl *weakSelf = self;
+    __weak LIGrid *weakSelf = self;
     _keyDownHandler = ^BOOL(NSEvent *keyEvent) {
         if ([keyEvent.characters isEqualToString:@"="]) {
             [weakSelf doCommandBySelector:@selector(insertFunction:)];